 A Good Conclusion

 I’ve seen a suggestion that code should take about three times as long to review as it took to write.
 What this really says to me is that there is no relative limitation on how long you can review code.
-As with books or any other media, you can consume them over and over and still find new things that you didn’t notice previously.
+As with books or any other media, you can consume them over and over and still find new details that you didn’t notice previously.
 For this reason, it’s important to define a stopping point for yourself as part of your preparations for the code review.

 Being Realistic About Code Review